 HMRC discusses its approach to control and other IR35 factors in its Employment Status Manuals.

-Unsurprisingly, working out whether control applies or not is nuances, and not black and white.
+Unsurprisingly, determining whether control applies is nuanced and not black and white.

 As HMRC states: